Ortovox Peak Light 32L Review

 Our Analysis and Test Results

-The Peak Light 32 from Ortovox is well deigned and durable enough for ski mountaineering, and is very comfortable to ski with.
-The pack has some unusual features, making it less competitive in some regards—but overall we appreciated the high quality of the pack.
+The Peak Light 32 from Ortovox is well designed, durable enough for ski mountaineering, and very comfortable to ski with.
+The pack has some unusual features, making it less versatile in some regards, but overall, we appreciate the high quality.

 Performance Comparison